On the differential structure of metric measure spaces and applications

 \end{proof} \end{proposition} \begin{remark}[Compatibility with the theory of Alexandrov spaces] {\rm In \cite{KMS}, using key results of \cite{OtsuShioya} and \cite{PerelmanDC}, it has been proved that finite dimensional Alexandrov spaces with curvature bounded from below are infinitesimally Hilbertian.

-On these spaces there are three - compatible - ways of defining a Laplacian: \begin{itemize} \item[i)] To use the fact that $W^{1,2}$ is Hilbert to build a natural Dirichlet form and then considering its generator. \item[ii)] To use the DC structure of the space to define the Laplacian of DC$^1$ functions on $X\setminus S_\delta$ by direct calculus.
-Recall that DC functions are functions which are locally the Difference of Concave functions, DC$^1$ functons are also $C^1$, that a DC chart is a chart made of maps with DC components and that Perelman showed in \cite{PerelmanDC} that `most' of an Alexandrov space (i.e. all of it with the exception of a small singular set $S_\delta$) can be covered by DC charts. \item[iii)] To use the Riemannian structure of the space to give a meaning to the integration by parts formula. \end{itemize} For the first two approaches see \cite{KMS}.
+On these spaces there are four - compatible - ways of defining a Laplacian: \begin{itemize} \item[i)] To use the fact that $W^{1,2}$ is Hilbert to build a natural Dirichlet form and then considering its generator. \item[ii)] To use the DC structure of the space to define the Laplacian of DC$^1$ functions on $X\setminus S_\delta$ by direct calculus.
+Recall that DC functions are functions which are locally the Difference of Concave functions, DC$^1$ functions are also $C^1$, that a DC chart is a chart made of maps with DC components and that Perelman showed in \cite{PerelmanDC} that `most' of an Alexandrov space (i.e. all of it with the exception of a small singular set $S_\delta$) can be covered by DC charts. \item[iii)] To use the Riemannian structure of the space to give a meaning to the integration by parts formula for functions which are not necessarly DC. \item[iv)] To equip these spaces with their natural Hausdorff measure $\mathcal H^n$ and use the definition given here.
+Notice that the resultant metric measure space is always doubling and supports a 1-1 Poincar\'e inequality, hence in this case there is no ambiguity due to the choice of the Sobolev exponent $p$ in the definition of distributional Laplacian (see also Remarks \ref{re:notazione} and \ref{re:occhiolap}). \end{itemize} For the first two approaches see \cite{KMS}.